-Dovonex is a topical ointment you apply directly to your psoriasis symptoms to help improve them.
-It is a vitamin D-related treatment and is safer than alternative, corticosteroid psoriasis treatments.
+Dovonex is a topical ointment you put directly on the areas of skin that are affected by psoriasis.
+It’s a vitamin D-related treatment and is safer than alternative, corticosteroid psoriasis treatments.

 If you’ve been diagnosed with chronic plaque psoriasis, you can order Dovonex online from Zava.
 Complete a short questionnaire and upload photos of your symptoms.
 Your Zava doctor will check your answers and your photos, and they will approve treatment if it’s right for you.
 Your treatment can then be posted to your preferred address with free delivery.